sketchplugins/plugin-directory/README.md

 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [Sketch Move Half Pixel](https://github.com/canisminor1990/sketch-move-half-pixel), by Canis Minor: 🐾 Move layers half pixel
-- [Sketch Name Organizer](https://github.com/canisminor1990/sketch-name-organizer), by Canis Minor: 🖌 Rename artboards based on their x and y position; Rename layers based on their Style and Symbol.
 - [Sketch Pexels](https://github.com/pexels/pexels-sketchplugin), by Pexels: A Pexels plugin for Sketch
 - [Sketch Play](http://sureskumar.com/sketchplay/), by Sures Kumar: Create game plays directly from Sketch app.
 - [Sketch Recursive Export](https://github.com/commonpike/sketch-recursive-export), by commonpike: Simple plugin to recursively export exportable layers in a selected naming scheme